...Welcome to my site!

 Thank you for visiting.

-"Glendonfest 2016" was shot on April 23 to 24, 2016.
-I was visiting a rural music festival located on a mid-nineteenth century farm of 22 acres near Glendon, NC.
+"Glendonfest Fall 2016" was shot on November 5 to 6, 2016.
+I was visiting a rural music festival located on a mid-nineteenth century farm of 22 acres near Glendon, NC; my second visit to this event and site.
 Music was staged on the front porch of the vintage home with pastures on both sides.
-I found myself finger fumbling to change to telephoto before the horse walked out of the frame!
+This is Emily Stewart of 'Magpie Thief'

-This was shot around 7:30 p.m facing South.
+This was shot around 2 p.m EDT facing east onto the porch.

 Details for interested photographers: